foxsi/foxsi-4matter/README.md

 The DE will store raw data for each connected detector in `~/CdTe_DE/production/run/data/`.
 Note that the DE timestamp is disconnected from any all clock time.

 #### CMOS
 The CMOS readout software automatically starts running on boot.
-When you start this Formatter software it will command any connected CMOS to start collecting data.
+When you start this Formatter software it will command any connected CMOS to start collecting and saving data.

 ### Detector mapping
 The DE identifies connected canisters (in the raw data recordings) on the SpaceWire port they are connected to.
 The power system requires a unique byte to be sent to turn on/off each system.
 For the flight configuration, this is the DE nomenclature for each detector and power code: